-Indicate by check mark if the registrant is a very Yes \square No vell-known seasoned i ssuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not $\hfill\Box$ Yes \hfill No required to file reports pursuant to Section 13 o r Section 15(d) of the Act.
-Indicate by check mark whether the registrant (1) Exchange Act of 1934 during the preceding 12 reports), and (2) has been subject to such filing re nonths (or for such sho orter period that the registra Indicate by check mark whether the registrant has pursuant to Rule 405 of Regulation S-T (§232.40 that the registrant was required to submit such file 05 of this chapter) during Indicate by check mark whether the registrant is reporting company, or an emerging growth compreporting company," and "emerging growth compared to the company of the compa any.
-See the definitions of "large accelerated filer," · · · · · · · · · · · · · · · · · · · Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check complying with any new or revised financial account
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Z Yes □ No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\Box$ No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). $\blacksquare$ Yes $\Box$ No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.